fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

 Generated API evolution has huge potential to unlock performance wins.
 It lets us fix historical mistakes and replace inefficient designs.
+This is the target we are actually aiming for.

 *ADVANCE*

 **Unfortunately, we are currently in a worse state then Python 2 to 3.
-We don't have any tools or mechanisms for incremental evolution.**

-So the question becomes, how do design the equivalents of `2to3` and `import __future__` for protobuf languages.
+We don't have any tools or mechanisms for incremental evolution.
+So the question becomes, how do design the equivalents of `2to3` and `import __future__` for protobuf languages.**

-**Actually, we should start with the second step so we can understand where we are going before we plan the path to get there.**
+Actually, we should start with the second step so we can understand where we are going before we plan the path to get there.

 *ADVANCE*